Foundation Etiquette – The 10 good rules of wearing foundation

 7. Match the type of foundation you use with the rest of your skin.
 If you wear dresses or show skin, make sure you match the foundation finish to the rest of the skin.
 If your body skin is shiny, hydrated and glowing (either naturally or from products), maybe try not to leave your face extremely matte.
 This will bring unwanted attention to it.

-8. Do not choose the same coverage or type of foundation for both during the day in natural light and for the evening in artificial lighting.
-High coverage foundations are usually too thick and heavy for daytime use, and unless you have severe skin issues you are trying to hide, the use of a lightweight foundation with less coverage is always a go to for the day.
+8. Do not choose the same coverage or type of foundation for both during the day and night.
+High coverage foundations are usually too thick and heavy for daytime use, and unless you have severe skin issues you are trying to hide, the use of a lightweight foundation with less coverage is always preferable during the day.

 10. Do not be afraid to choose a low coverage foundation if it makes your skin look healthy and glowing.
 Covering imperfections is the concealer’s job.